SODALITE-EU/semantic-reasoner/README.md

 ## Prerequisites
 This module depends on:

 - The SODALITE sub-project “defect-prediction”.
-Thus, first built it The information about building semantic reasoner can be found at ` https://github.com/SODALITE-EU/defect-prediction `
+Thus, first built it.
+The information about building defect predictor can be found at ` https://github.com/SODALITE-EU/defect-prediction `
 - The graph-db which can be downloaded from [here](http://graphdb.ontotext.com/documentation/free/index.html).
 After started, you can access it here http://localhost:7200/.